 The Carlton Hotel reopened after a complete renovation that had lasted 18 months.
 There are now 60 suites that all have a view over Lake St. Moritz.

-The resort expanded once again when the Kipp-Bechtolsheimer family took over the adjoining former Hotel Ascolago with its 16 rooms and spacious restaurant and incorporated it into the main building, renaming it 'Eden Roc Marina'.
+The resort on Lake Maggiore expanded once again when the Kipp-Bechtolsheimer family took over the adjoining former Hotel Ascolago with its 16 rooms and spacious restaurant, connected it to the main building, and renamed it Eden Roc Marina.